angelo-v/wordpress-backup/README.md

 wp-backup
 =========

-wp-backup is a simple [docker][1] container that helps you backup and restore your wordpress blog.
+wp-backup is a simple [Docker][1] container that helps you backup and restore your wordpress blog.

  [1]: https://www.docker.com/

 ## Quick start

-Precondition: Given you have a wordpress blog and the corresponding mysql database running in docker containers.
-If not, see section "Migrate your blog to docker", to see how to move your existing blog into a docker container within minutes.
+Precondition: Given you have a wordpress blog and the corresponding mysql database running in Docker containers.
+If not, see section "Migrate your blog to Docker", to see how to move your existing blog into a Docker container within minutes.

 *Step 1*: Create and run a backup container linked to your wordpress and mysql containers